PapermasteroneGH/SelfPedia/README.md

 ## About SelfPedia
 SelfPedia is a website that provides informations, articles, and visuals for everyone to read and learn.
 ## Source Code
-For anyone familiar with programming, it's surely odd decision for a website to have a source code.
+For anyone familiar with programming, it's surely an odd decision for a website to have a source code.

-This is done so anyone could contribute to the website.
-And it also helps us identify vulnerabilities inside our website.
+This is done so anyone could contribute to the website as well as helping us identify vulnerabilities inside our website <3